Protests in AMU, several parts of UP against Narsinghanand's remarks; arrests in Saharanpur, Ghaziabad for violence

 Hundreds of students of Aligarh Muslim University (AMU) took out a protest march on the campus against Narshinganand's remarks amid heavy deployment of police and PAC personnel.

-The protestors marched from Duckpoint crossing inside the campus and up to Babey Sir Syed Gate and handed over a memorandum to district officials addressed to the President.
+The protestors marched from Duckpoint crossing inside the campus and up to Bab-e-Sir Syed Gate and handed over a memorandum to district officials addressed to the President.

 The memorandum alleged that Narshinganand had "repeatedly stoked communal passions in the country by his hate speeches, but the law enforcement services have failed to take exemplary action against him" which has "emboldened him to continue his diatribe against Muslims".